S2GlobalMosaic/UserManual/docs/source/pages/ProductGuide.rst

    Accept License Agreement

-5. Because the S2GM SNAP plugin has unsigned code (TBC), you have to confirm the installation again by clicking on **Continue**:
+5. Because the S2GM SNAP plugin has unsigned code, you have to confirm the installation again by clicking on **Continue**:

 .. figure:: images/InstallPlugin5.png
    :name: InstallPlugin5